MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/live-stats-eb-vs-tm.md

 Although you may use the title-managed Stats service to recall the values of stats at the beginning of a game session, you should not use the title-managed Stats service to confirm the value of a stat while the session is ongoing.

-How the two flavors of Stats operate:
+The following diagram shows how the two flavors of Stats operate:
+* Event-based Stats (formerly called Stats 2013) on the left
+* Title-managed Stats (formerly called Stats 2017) on the right

 ![Event-based vs. title-based Stats](live-stats-eb-vs-tm-images/Stats2013-7DiagramColored.jpg)